ZenMastersTeam/Zen-UV/mkdocs/tutorial/emergency_light/emergency_light_eng.md

     ![](../../img/tutorial/emergency_light/smooth_by_sharp.gif)

 Now the **Emergency light** model has correct and optimized UV coordinates and is ready for texture creation and normal map baking.

+!!!
+Warning
+    For correct baking, the UV area should not contain any stacks or overlaps.
+Only [Singles](../../stack.md/#singles) and [Primaries](../../stack.md/#primaries) should remain.
+All [Replicas](../../stack.md/#replicas) should be offset by 1.0.
+The [Unstack](../../stack.md/#unstack-operator) operator is a convenient way to do this.
+However, this process is not part of this tutorial, and this notice is simply a reminder.

 !!! tip
     You can manually adjust the correct display of **Sharp Edges**.
 To do this, follow the steps described below.